IGE-OpenReproLab2025/training-sessions-material/documenting-software.md

 There is no golden or unique rule for chosing good names in your code, but here is some advice:

  - Use names that are descriptive and short, but avoid ambiguity.
-The [FORTRAN style guide](https://fortran-lang.org/learn/best_practices/style_guide/) give a good example:
+The [FORTRAN style guide](https://fortran-lang.org/learn/best_practices/style_guide/) gives a good example:

 > "spline interpolation" can be shortened to `spline_interpolation`, `spline_interpolate`, `spline_interp`, `spline`, but not to `splineint` ("int" could mean integration, integer, etc. - too much ambiguity, even in the clear context of a computational code).
 This is in contrast to `get_argument()` where `getarg()` is perfectly clean and clear.